pramonoutomo/pawNodeInstall/README.md

-Use my tutorial on publish0x https://www.publish0x.com/pramonoutomo/paw-tribes-validator-nodes-installation-tutorial-with-custom-xpzpelk
+All complete documentation are available on https://docs.codeblocklabs.com